davchezt/TickCollectorPluginUE4/README.md

 - If your class destroyed or somehow went invalid in the world in the tick loop subsystem already checks if its `IsValid()` or not, so it will be automatically removed from collection array in similar cases.

 - Finally, have fun of instant micro optimisation because your call time of Tick() function is reduced slightly, with more actors it will be more visible on framerate, **with fewer actors it doesnt even worth the effort to implement**.
-What this function does is adds your class to an array and loops them on *single* tick.
+What this plugin does is adds your class to an array and loops them on *single* tick.
 That way your *call time* of Tick() function reduces.